Any Other Business

 Any Other Business was a radio program that aired from May 1995 to July 1995.
-There were six 35-minute episodes and it was broadcast on BBC Radio 4.
+There were six 35-minute episodes and it was broadcast on BBC Radio 4, and rebroadcast on BBC Radio 4 Extra.
 It starred John Duttine, Jan Ravens, June Whitfield, James Grout, and Toby Longworth.
 It was written by Lucy Flannery and produced by Liz Ansty.

+"When long-serving council leader Roland Whittaker loses his seat to a Monster Raving Loony Party candidate with the same surname and initials, he is both flabbergasted and furious.
+Young Robin Whittaker (who conducted his entire campaign dressed in a chicken outfit and a Viking helmet) isn’t happy either – he only stood for election as a student prank."